tim1ford/FHIR-SpineCore/pages/overview/overview_api_journey.md

 tags: [explanation]
 sidebar: overview_sidebar
 permalink: overview_api_journey.html
-summary: Care Connect API journey outlines the approach of developing RESTful APIs and the journey taken to define and mature the Care Connect APIs
+summary: API journey outlines the approach of developing RESTful APIs and the journey taken to define and mature the APIs
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}